Oct 30, 2020 (Updated Feb 26, 2021)

-If you want a little bit of a puzzle, here is the system as a plot:
+If you want a puzzle, here is the system as a cartoon:

 Did you figure it out?
 Here’s the system in words: